 Dutch actors, producers and directors began playing outsized roles in Hollywood starting with “Blade Runner” star Rutger Hauer and director Paul Verhoeven (“Basic Instinct”) in the 1980s.

 But since 2010, the Dutch are starting to rival the British as dominant with stars such as “Game of Thrones” Michiel Huisman, who – admit it – you thought was American.
 (Huisman speaks English with an interesting accent that places him somewhere between Chicago and Vermont.)
 Carice van Houten has had hit after hit in the U.S. including Melisandre in GoT.
 Newcomer Marwan Kenzari is the “sexy Aladdin” in a movie that generated $1 billion in global box office.
-Kenzari has a major role in “Black Adam,” scheduled for release this summer.
+Kenzari had a major role as Sabbac in “Black Adam” last year.

 There’s also Lotte Verbeek as the witch Geillis in “Outlander” and our personal favorite Gaite Jansen who played the buck-wild Russian princess in “Peaky Blinders: “When there are no rules, the women take charge.”